Vlado Mrkić

-Vlado Mrkić (born 16 March 1940) is a Bosnian-Herzegovinian writer and journalist.
+Vlado Mrkić (16 March 1940-25 April 2002) was a Bosnian-Herzegovinian writer and journalist.
 He was born in Mostar in 1940 and graduated from the Philosophy College in Sarajevo.
 He has worked as a journalist since 1968 and has received a number of journalism awards - most of which he has refused to accept.
 During the Bosnian war he worked as a war reporter and visited most of former Yugoslavian war fronts.

 He is author of three books: "Together Never Again" (original: Nikad Više Zajedno), "Berenika's Hair" (original: Berenikina Kosa) and "East From the West" (original: Istočno od Zapada).